Discrete Sequential Prediction of Continuous Actions for Deep RL: Introduction

-We leverage the recent success of sequence-to-sequence type models \cite{seq2seq} to train such discretized models, without falling into the trap of requiring an exponentially large number of actions.
-Our method relies on a technique that was first introduced in \cite{bengio1999modeling}, which allows us to escape the curse of dimensionality in high dimensional spaces by modeling complicated probability distributions using the chain rule decomposition.
-In this paper, we similarly parameterize functions of interest -- Q-values -- using a decomposition of the joint function into a sequence of conditional approximations.
-Families of models that exhibit these sequential prediction properties have also been referred to as autoregressive.
-With this formulation, we are able to achieve fine-grained discretization of individual domains, without an explosion in the number of parameters; at the same time we can model arbitrarily complex distributions while maintaining the ability to perform (approximate) maximization.
+We leverage the recent success of sequence-to-sequence type models \citep{seq2seq} to train such discretized models, without falling into the trap of requiring an exponentially large number of actions.
+Our method relies on a technique that was first introduced in \citep{bengio1999modeling}, which allows us to escape the curse of dimensionality in high dimensional spaces by modeling complicated probability distributions using the chain rule decomposition.
+In this paper, we similarly parameterize functions of interest -- Q-values -- using a decomposition of the joint function into a sequence of conditional values tied together with the bellman operator.
+With this formulation, we are able to achieve fine-grained discretization of individual domains, without an explosion in the number of parameters; at the same time we can model arbitrarily complex distributions while maintaining the ability to perform (approximate) global maximization.
+These benefits come at the cost of shifting the exponentially complex action space into an exponentially complex MDP \citep{bertsekas1995dynamic, de2004constraint}.
+In many settings, however, there are relationships between transitions that can be leveraged and large regions of good solutions, which means that this exponential space need not be fully explored.
+Existing work using neural networks to perform approximate exponential search is evidence of this \cite{vinyals2015pointer, bello2016neural}.

-While this strategy can be applied to most function approximation settings in RL, we focus on off-policy settings with a DQN inspired algorithm for Q-learning.
-Complementary results for an actor-critic model \cite{sutton1998reinforcement, sutton1999policy} based on the same autoregressive concept are presented in Appendix \ref{app:prob}.
-Empirical results on an illustrative multimodal problem demonstrates how our model is able to perform global maximization, avoiding the exploration problems faced by algorithms like NAF \cite{naf} and DDPG \cite{lillicrap2015continuous}.
-We also show the effectiveness of our method in solving a range of benchmark continuous control problems including hopper to humanoid.
+While this strategy can be applied to most function approximation settings in RL, we focus on off-policy settings with an algorithm akin to DQN.
+Empirical results on an illustrative multimodal problem demonstrates how our model is able to perform global maximization, avoiding the exploration problems faced by algorithms like NAF \citep{naf} and DDPG \citep{lillicrap2015continuous}.
+We also show the effectiveness of our method on a range of benchmark continuous control problems from hopper to humanoid.